zistro/i3fornoob/README.md

 * Then reboot

-* Copy theme.rasi from the rofi folder to ~/.local/share/rofi/themes/ and change the rofi theme theme from rofi themes option in the rofi menu and save the new theme with alt+a
+* Copy theme.rasi to ~/.local/share/rofi/themes/ and change the rofi theme theme from rofi themes option in the rofi menu and save the new theme with alt+a
 * You're done